top of page

 • Reduce muscular tension in the jaw, temples, and neck

-• Improve microcirculation around the TMJ
+• Improve microcirculation around the joint

 • Modulate trigeminal nerve signaling